 Kesra (Semolina Flatbread)

-This is a simple flatbread enjoyed with many Algerian main dishes, made of semolina, salt, oil and water.
-I actually made this twice, because although I wanted two loaves — one to go with the Shakshouka and one for the Chorba Beida — I was a little skeptical and wanted a chance to fix any mistakes I might make the first time around.
+This is a simple flatbread enjoyed with many Algerian main dishes, made of semolina, salt, oil, and water.
+I made this twice because although I wanted two loaves — one to go with the shakshuka and one for the chorba beida — I was a little skeptical and wanted a chance to fix any mistakes I might make the first time around.
 I’m glad I did.
 The only substitution I made was to replace the medium semolina with fine (the recipe called for some of both, so I was substituting about half the semolina).
 This may be why I had to add a lot more water than the recipe called for.

 I didn’t really knead the first loaf since there weren’t kneading instructions.
 Although the dough was probably at least an inch thick, the recipe called for only a few minutes of cooking on each side in a skillet.
 I went over this, probably approaching 10 minutes total cook time, because I was sure there was no way it could possibly be cooked in such a short period of time.
 This loaf turned out dense and weird and I’m not 100% convinced it was fully cooked on the inside.

-So, round two of making Kesra: I kneaded the dough for a few minutes, and instead of the 6 inch round the recipe I was following called for, I made it about 12 inches, so that it just fit in my cast iron skillet.
+So, round two of making kesra: I kneaded the dough for a few minutes, and instead of the 6-inch round the recipe I was following called for, I made it about 12 inches, so that it just fit in my cast iron skillet.
 The resulting flatbread was probably around 1/4-1/2 an inch thick.
-I cooked it for a little longer than my thicker version, until there was some browning happening, and when the bread seemed in danger of turning into a cracker I took it off the heat.
-I still found it dense on the inside, even though there was some crispness happening on the outside.
-Now, I thought this did taste good, but the texture was just… odd.
-I’m thinking this isn’t something that is supposed to be eaten by itself; you’re probably supposed to soak it in soup or stew or something, and that did improve the experience a little.
+I cooked it for a little longer than my thicker version, until there was some browning happening.
+I didn’t take it off the heat until the bread seemed in danger of turning into a cracker.
+It was still dense on the inside, while crisp on the outside.
+I thought the taste was good, but the texture was just… odd.
+This probably isn’t something that is supposed to be eaten by itself; I think you’re meant to soak it in soup or something.
+I did find it more enjoyable when dipped in my chorba beida.

 Mahjouba (Algerian Crêpes)

-I used the recipe from My Cooking Journey since it seemed easy to follow.
-I was skeptical about the ketchup here, but these did turn out pretty good.
-I’d probably skip the ketchup if I were to make them again, but I’m sure this would appeal to the typical American palate of wanting everything sweet (like, even plain white bread is usually sweet here).
+The recipe I used is from My Cooking Journey.
+I was skeptical about the ketchup in the filling, but these did turn out pretty good.
+I’d probably skip the ketchup if I were to make them again, but I’m sure this would appeal to the typical American palate of wanting everything sweet (even plain white bread is usually sweet here).

 Bourek (Algerian Spring Rolls)